Janvierscode/portfolio/projects/project4_financial_news_sentiment_analysis.md

     *   Sentiment Analysis Libraries:
         *   `VADER (Valence Aware Dictionary and sEntiment Reasoner)`: Good for social media and general text, often effective for news headlines.
         *   `TextBlob`: Another popular library for sentiment analysis.
-        *   Transformer-based models (e.g., from Hugging Face `transformers` library like FinBERT): For more sophisticated, finance-specific sentiment (more advanced).
+        *   Transformer-based models (from Hugging Face `transformers` <!--library like FinBERT): For more sophisticated, finance-specific sentiment (more advanced-->).
     *   `Matplotlib` & `Seaborn`: For visualizing sentiment scores, trends, and correlations with market data.
     *   `yfinance` or similar: For fetching stock market data.
 *   **Excel (Optional):**